What Happens When There Is Sexual Tension Between Friends?

 Can your other friends feel the sexual tension between you and this person?
 You might not want to explain to your friends what happens when you see the object of your attraction, but it’s likely they already sense it.
 When there’s a lot of sexual tension between two people, other people who see you together might well notice it.

 Once your flirtatious cues become more obvious, other people may begin to notice the sexual tension.
-Sometimes, if you want the other party to notice that you are flirting, you make need to make your advances quite clear.
+People notice sexual tension when it becomes slightly physical.
+Sometimes, if you want the other party to notice that you are flirting, you need to make your advances clear.

-If other people noticing the sexual tension is a source of concern or stress for you, then you can keep your flirting discreet.
+If other people are noticing the sexual tension is a source of concern or stress for you, then you can keep flirting with a friend in discreet.
 But remember that you aren’t doing anything wrong.
 Sexual tension is human, and it’s a natural response that most people will experience in their lives.